Senior Leadership Team (SLT)

 Mr Jones speaks basic Chinese and enjoys golf and playing the piano.

-Granville Assistant Housemistress
+Granville Assistant Housemaster

 Matthew Richardson